ellisonbg/py4science/book/whirlwind_tour.rst

 is obviously a very naive definition of word, but it will suffice for the purposes of this example.
 Python strings have a ``split()`` method that allows for very flexible splitting.
-You can easily get more details on it in IPython:
+You can easily get more details on it in IPython using the built-in help:

 .. sourcecode:: ipython